xcfem/xc/readme.md

 Open source finite element analysis program.

+You can see some screenshots <a href="https://github.com/lcpt/xc/tree/master/doc/screenshots" target="_new">here.</a>.

 The objective is to develop a robust structural analysis tool, which is owned by the community, and allows the users to improve and adapt it for their own needs.

 It's all about developing tools that allow us to keep going forward (much in the sense of <a href="https://youtu.be/QhGUtJFl0HM" target="_new">designing for strength, economy and beauty</a>) instead of repeating the same old solutions but in a faster way.